Got Red Mite in Your Hen House? These products will help...

 • Contains antibacterial agents that will help cleanse minor skin wounds and abrasions and support the healing process.

 • Cannibalism and feather pecking are complex behavioural problems of chickens.
-Boredom can increase incidence and can lead to minor wounds and infection.
+Boredom can increase the incidence and can lead to minor wounds and infection.
 Symptoms include pecking at the feet, vent, head, wings and feather pulling.

 A must-have in the poultry first-aid kit!